 Chinese consumers are more than ever paying attention to their looks and appearance, especially since the boom of social media in China.
 On Douyin, aka the most popular short video platform in China, it is common to see videos of fashionable people walking in the streets.

-For example, China’s annual revenue of luxury fashion is expected to reach 8 billion USD by the end of 2021 and is expected to be +6% for 2022.
+For example, China’s annual revenue of luxury fashion generated 48.9 billion U.S. dollars in 2022 and is expected to grow by 4.15% annually between 2023 and 2027.
 In Chinese consumer’s minds, the top 5 luxury fashion brands are Chanel, Hermès, Gucci, Dior, and Louis Vuitton.
 These brands have higher brand awareness and success in Mainland China and Hong Kong.
 The key to seduce and attract Chinese consumers to luxury fashion brands is to have a unique and appealing design and share an inspiring history or story of the brand.

 It is also worth mentioning that this market has still a lot of opportunities for fashion brands, especially in terms of second-hand apparel, as Chinese Gen Z and Millennials are more sensitive to the impact of the fashion industry on the planet and are looking after a more eco-responsible way of consumption.